 As house-and-lot and condominium owners, especially those living abroad like OFWs and migrant Filipinos with properties in the Philippines, diligently checking up on your property can go a long way in protecting your investments.
 Protecting your valuable real estate asset can be done with regular visits to private and government offices to make sure that the documentation and payment dues are properly settled.
 Ignoring these obligations can incur more expenses and losses in the future.

-Whether you will liaise it yourself or will ask somebody to do it on your behalf, here is a periodical checklist for Filipinos abroad to secure that all your responsibilities as a property owner are covered.
+Whether you will liaise it yourself or will ask somebody to do it on your behalf, here is a periodical checklist and investment tips for Filipinos abroad to secure that all your responsibilities as a property owner are covered.

 OFW Property Investor Tip #1 – Copy of the Title